nihr43/nk3/readme.md

 # nk3

-Sustainable, declarative management of bare-metal k3s clusters on NixOS.
+Sustainable, declarative, safe management of bare-metal k3s clusters on NixOS.

 ## rationale

 [NixOS](https://nixos.org/) "is a Linux distribution that uses Nix, a tool for reproducible, declarative and reliable package management and system configuration".
 These properties make it an excellent choice for clean long-term management of physical kubernetes nodes.

-`nk3` is the result of years of hacking together ansible roles and wrappers on various OSs and arriving at the conclusion that a single purpose-built tool is best, and the declarative nature of NixOS is without a doubt the way of the future - rather than cumulative OS configuration.
+`nk3` is the result of years of hacking together ansible roles and wrappers on various OSs and arriving at the conclusion that a single purpose-built tool is best.
+Critically, the declarative nature of NixOS is without a doubt the way of the future - rather than cumulative OS configuration or big-hammer nuke-and-pave reimaging on every change.

+What do I mean by 'safe'?
+The author believes repeatability and determinism are security `requirements`; undefined global mutable state is the root of all evil.

 ## usage

 `nk3` reads a yaml inventory, generates a configuration.nix for each node, lands the config, nixos-rebuilds the node, drains, reboots, uncordons, and runs health checks where appropriate.
 If the new config contains errors discernible by nix, the original running config will be restored.
+If a change breaks a node such that kubelet doesn't recover after rebooting, the run is aborted.

 `inventory.yaml` may resemble the following: